akshat2112/Game-Of-Life/README.md

 - If the simulation ends because all cells are dead, the matrix flashes red
 - If the simulation ends because it has reached the max number of iterations, the matrix flashes green
 - The new start state is again decided randomly
+- Option to show an intermediate state where dying cells are red and new cells are green

 ## Further planned enhancements
 - Method to show intermediate states
-  - Show an intermediate state where dying cells are red and new cells are green
+  - ~~Show an intermediate state where dying cells are red and new cells are green~~ --> *Added on 27th April 2023*
   - Fade the new/dying cells
 - Add buttons/knob to control brightness
 - Add buttons/knob to control speed of next generation